 - Enucleation is the surgical removal of the eye and is done only when there is no other choice.
 Anyone undergoing enucleation of their eye will require an artificial eye.

 - Dacryocystorhinostomy (DCR) is a procedure that restores tear flow into the nose from the lacrimal sac when a duct becomes blocked.
-DCR commonly causes watering of the eye, discharge of mucous, irritation, and eyelid swelling.View Video
+DCR commonly causes watering of the eye, discharge of mucus, irritation, and eyelid swelling.View Video

 - Ptosis is better known as a droopy eyelid.
 When the muscle responsible for raising the eyelid is weak or damaged, it can cause ptosis.View Video